 Moobot will give recognition for these engagements in a public alert posted in Twitch chat.

-Just follow these steps to enable alerts in Twitch chat:
+Just follow these steps to activate alerts in Twitch chat:

 - Open up the